laminlabs/findrefs/README.md

-# findrefs: A clinical schema
+# findrefs: A reference manager

-This schema is focused on the fundamental concepts of clinical data models.
+This schema provides a single registry `Reference` to store references to studies, reports, papers, blog posts, preprints.

 ## Contributing